Ticketfly/ember-ticketfly-accordion/README.md

 the `action` helper (i.e. `onPanelTabFocusIn=(action "panelTabFocusOut")`), or another template helper that facilitates curried functions (for example, [Ember Concurrency's `perform` helper](http://ember-concurrency.com/#/docs/writing-tasks).

+#### Panel Body Expansion Changes

+`onPanelExpandChanged` fires when a `tf-accordion-panel-body` component detects a change to its `isExpanded` attribute.

+When the action fires it sends two arguments: the panel-body's parent `tf-accordion-panel` component, and whether or not the panel body is currently (i.e: newly) expanded (boolean).

 #### Focus Event callbacks